DillonMaltese/Jarvis/README.md

 Want to have:

-Speech to Text
+Speech to Text ✅
-Text to Speech
+Text to Speech ✅
+Custom to do list ✅ HALF
-AI behind it
+AI behind it ✅ HALF
 UI that looks futuristic
 Add stuff to google calendar
-Custom to do list
 github features
 Check weather
+Set reminders
+Set timer
+Play music
+Use focus pomodoro
+Morning brief